 There are some 800 million bicycles in the world, twice the number of cars.
 In Asia alone, bicycles carry more people than do all the world's cars.
 Nonetheless, in many countries, bicycle injuries are not given proper recognition as part of the road safety problem and attract little research.
 In Beijing, China, about a third of all traffic deaths occur among bicyclists.
 In India, bicyclists represent between 12% and 21% of road user fatalities, the second-largest category after pedestrians.
 While some consideration has been given to pedestrians' needs, especially as they cross roads and come into direct conflict with vehicle flows, bicycles, non-motorised vehicles and motorcycles are often left to manage in the general traffic stream alongside larger and faster motor vehicles.

 Cyclists have a difficult position in traffic.
-They are sometimes supposed to follow rules for motorists, sometimes rules like those intended for pedestrians.
-Their needs are similar to those of pedestrians (shortest routes, smooth surfacing), but they are taken into account in traffic as a last resort.
+They are sometimes supposed to follow rules for motorists, and sometimes the rules for pedestrians.
 The situation does not encourage homogeneous patterns of behaviour.
-The younger cyclists are not yet able to cope with all the traffic signs and rules that apply to them.
+Younger cyclists are not yet able to cope with all the traffic signs and rules that apply to them.
 Young cyclists often like to play and show off, which leads to risk taking.
 There is also some amount of recklessness among adult cyclists, especially at signalised intersections, where they are often more inclined to act upon their own perception of traffic rather than wait for the red light and when performing turning movements.
 Elderly cyclists' capability to cope with the traffic situation and concentrate on cycling decreases with age; cyclists tend to react more slowly.
 Just like pedestrians, they choose the shortest possible route to reach their destination, which sometimes leads them to use one-way streets in the wrong direction, or to cycle on the pavement, thus creating conflicts with pedestrians.
 The influence of alcohol can very much affect the ability to ride a bicycle safely.